PAUL ANTHONY M. PANGILINAN

-Commissioner-At-Large Paul Anthony M. Pangilinan obtained his Degree in Bachelor of Science in Civil Engineering in 2012 at the University of Santo Tomas and is currently taking Master of Science in Civil Engineering at De La Salle University.
+Commissioner-at-Large Paul Pangilinan obtained his Bachelor of Science Degree in Civil Engineering at the University of Santo Tomas.

-He passed his Licensure Exam in Civil Engineering in 2012 and has been in the public service for almost a decade wherein he started as a Sangguniang Kabataan Chairman of Barangay VASRA in 2007 and was elected as a Barangay Councilor in 2010and was re-elected in 2013.
+He has been in the public service for more than a decade already.
+He started as a Sangguniang Kabataan (SK) Chairman and served as a Barangay Councilor for two terms in Quezon City.

-Through the National Youth Commission and as the Commissioner-at-Large, Paul Pangilinan envisions to empower the youth by developing their capacity, addressing their needs and by inspiring them to make “Larger Dreams and Larger Change” in our country.
+As the Commissioner-at-Large of the National Youth Commission, Paul Pangilinan envisions to empower the youth by developing their capacity, addressing their needs and by inspiring them to make “Larger Dreams and Larger Change” in our country.